Prevent Premature Ejaculation: How to Not Cum Fast

 What Does It Mean to “Cum Too Fast?”

-Premature ejaculation is very common.
-Reports are very subjective, but research suggests that anywhere between 30 and 75 percent of men might be affected by it at some point in life.
+Before you start googling “how to not nut quick,” it can be helpful to know a little more about premature ejaculation, or early ejaculation, one of the most common sexual dysfunctions out there.
+Reports are subjective, but research suggests that anywhere between 30 and 75 percent of men might be affected by it at some point in life.

-You climax in less than one minute after penetration (lifelong premature ejaculation) or in less than three minutes after penetration (acquired premature ejaculation)
+You always or nearly always climax in less than one minute after penetration (lifelong premature ejaculation) or decrease in time to climax to less than three minutes after penetration (acquired premature ejaculation)

 You’re unable to penetrate your partner because you ejaculated before sexual activity could start

-As for the “how to not cum quick” question, we can get more scientific with the answers.
-Most research into intravaginal ejaculatory latency (IELT) — a term that refers to the total amount of time required to ejaculate after vaginal penetration — shows that men vary significantly when it comes to sexual stamina.
+As for the “how to not cum fast” question, we can get more scientific with the answers.
+Most research into intravaginal ejaculatory latency (IELT) — a term that refers to the total amount of time required to ejaculate after vaginal penetration — shows that the average duration and sexual stamina vary significantly from person to person.

 For example, one study published in the Journal of Sexual Medicine found that sex therapists in the United States and Canada described any total ejaculation time between three to 13 minutes as normal and not worthy of clinical concern.

-Experts aren’t precisely aware of why some men struggle with premature ejaculation while others don’t.
+Experts aren’t precisely sure why some men struggle with premature ejaculation while others don’t.

-However, research has revealed a range of potential contributing risk factors that may play a role in the average amount of time you need to ejaculate during sex:
+However, research suggests a range of potential contributing risk factors, including psychological causes, that may play a role in the average time you need to ejaculate during sex.
+These may include:

 Your levels of prolactin and thyroid-stimulating hormone (TSH)